wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

       }
     }

-In case you need to find a file using its md5/sha1 hash, you can do it with a simple request:
+In case you need to find a file using its md5/sha1 hash, you can do so with a simple request like this:

 ``curl -u foo:bar -k "https://127.0.0.1:55000/syscheck/000/files?hash=9d0ac660826f4245f3444b0247755c7229f1f9fe&pretty"``